Bhanditz/labs-preview/support/index.md

 ## Locations

-These physical Labs across Europe offer real world places you can go to play, develop, test and build apps and products.
+These physical Labs across Europe offer real world places where you can go to play, develop, test and build apps and products.

 [View the Labs locations](/locations)